 For remedies to clean lemon stains on marble, check our article.

 Another trick that also works well for superficial stains is caustic soda.
 To clean acid stains on the floor using this ingredient, just do the same as for bicarbonate soda, as outlined above.
 That is to say, distribute the caustic soda on the affected area, leave it to work and then remove it.
 If necessary, you can reapply it to obtain better results.

 But when acid stains on floors are very deep, the experts say it's best to cover it with a colour that matches as close as possible to the marked flooring.
 In this sense, a good solution would be to cover the stain with colored liquid wax until the acid is suitably camouflaged.
 For best results, you should apply it to the floor surface using a polisher that's specific for the type of flooring you have, be it marble or concrete.

 What other suggestions do you have for ways to clean an acid-stained floor?

-If you'd like to read similar articles to How to Clean Acid-Stained Floors, we recommend you browse around our Home cleaning category.
+If you want to read similar articles to How to Clean Acid-Stained Floors, we recommend you visit our Home cleaning category.